Maintenance Maintenance — Weekly Pool Maintenance Checklist: Complete Guide

 Bulk Chemical Purchasing

 Buy chemicals in bulk during off-season for significant savings.
-Liquid chlorine, muriatic acid, and soda ash have long shelf lives when stored properly.
+Muriatic acid and soda ash have long shelf lives when stored properly, but liquid chlorine does not — it loses potency over weeks to months (faster in heat), so buy it in smaller, fresher amounts.

 Energy Efficiency